Email Marketing

 The short answer, in my opinion, is “no.”

-Be Authentic in your email messages.
+Be Authentic in Your Email Messages

 Authenticity is a concept that can help you connect with your audience on a more fundamental level, but it’s not as easy as it may sound.

-Marketing authentically presents a few challenges:
+Authentically marketing presents a few challenges:

 • Balance sincerity while also meeting lead generation or sales goals.

-• Be true to your company’s culture and voice, while keeping your ride mainstream enough to resonate with people from all walks of life.
+• Be true to your company’s culture and voice while keeping your ride mainstream enough to resonate with people from all walks of life.

 Yes, you certainly can (and should!) share promotions!